Master's Degree Program in Clinical and Epidemiologic Research

 - Affirmation of the Professional Conduct Statement (signed during orientation).

-Prospective applicants with questions about whether their background or research interests are suitable for the program are encouraged to contact the TICR Program's Research Ambassador, Dr. Michael Kohn.
+Prospective applicants with questions about whether their background or research interests are suitable for the program are encouraged to contact the TICR Program's Research Ambassadors, Dr. Alexis Beatty or Dr. Elaine Ku.

-The Master’s Degree Program currently has one optional track of specialized instruction in which scholars can elect to enroll and anticipates other tracks in the future.
-Scholars in this track will be required to take the core set of courses in epidemiologic and biostatistical methods that underlie clinical research and will use their elective courses for focused instruction in their track’s specific objectives.
+The Master’s Degree Program currently has two optional tracks of specialized instruction in which scholars can elect to enroll.
+There is one track in Data Science in Clinical Research and one track in Implementation Science.
+Scholars in these tracks will be required to take the core set of courses in epidemiologic and biostatistical methods that underlie clinical research and will use their elective courses for focused instruction in their track’s specific objectives.
+Scholars may choose to join these tracks at any time during their residence in the program.

 Implementation Science Track